Quick Summary

 Why is a high grip important on an AR-15?

-What happens if you use a low grip on an AR-15?
+What happens when you use a low grip on an AR-15?

-Using a low grip, holding the bottom of the pistol grip on an AR-15, results in significantly poorer control and excessive rifle 'flopping'.
-This compromises stability and makes manipulation less efficient.
+Using a low grip, holding the rifle at the very bottom of the pistol grip, results in poor control and excessive "flopping" of the weapon.
+This demonstrates the necessity of a high grip for maintaining optimal weapon stability and handling.

 Related News